Exodus 36

 The structure now stands.
 North and west sides are framed.
 Boards are held together by bars of acacia wood that pass through rings, threading the skeleton into a unified whole.
 The bars connect everything - north to south, side to side.
 And all of it is overlaid in gold.
 Even the unseen internal structure, the weight-bearing frame, is precious.
 Nothing in the tabernacle is ordinary.
 Everything speaks of the value of the holy space that rises within it.

-35And he made a veil of blue, and purple, and scarlet, and fine twined linen: with cherubims made he it of cunning work.
+35And he made a vail of blue, and purple, and scarlet, and fine twined linen: with cherubims made he it of cunning work.
 36And he made thereunto four pillars of shittim wood, and overlaid them with gold: their hooks were of gold; and he cast for them four sockets of silver.
-37And he made an hanging for the tabernacle door of blue, and purple, and scarlet, and fine twined linen, of needlework; 38And the five pillars of it with their hooks: and he overlaid the chapiters of them and their fillets with gold: but their five sockets were of brass.
+37And he made an hanging for the tabernacle door of blue, and purple, and scarlet, and fine twined linen, of needlework; 38And the five pillars of it with their hooks: and he overlaid their chapiters and their fillets with gold: but their five sockets were of brass.

 The boards are structural - they hold up the tent.
 But they are also symbolic.
 The wood is acacia (shittim), the same wood as the ark and the altar.
 Every piece of the tabernacle is made of the same materials, speaks the same language.
 The boards stand ten cubits high, set in silver sockets.
 A portable building designed to move with the people as they wander.

 Gold overlays everything: boards, rings, bars.
 Gold is purity, permanence, the incorruptible.
-The structure that holds the sanctuary is not ornamental gold.
-It is functional gold.
+The structure that holds the sanctuary is functional gold.
 Even the parts of the building nobody sees, the internal structure, the weight-bearing frame - it is covered in gold.
-God's dwelling place is not beautiful on the outside only.
-Its depths are precious too.
+God's dwelling place is beautiful in its depths as much as at its threshold.

 Exodus 36:35-38The Veil That Separates Holy from Common

-The veil is the most sacred object in the tabernacle - not in size, but in what it does.
+The veil is the most sacred object in the tabernacle, defined by what it does.
 It separates the holy of holies, where God dwells above the mercy seat, from the holy place where the priests serve.
 The veil is woven from the same materials as the curtains: blue, purple, scarlet, fine linen.
 It is a boundary made beautiful.
-The separation between God and people is not a wall of wood or stone.
-It is cloth - fine, intricate, crafted with cherubim embroidered into it.
+The separation between God and people is cloth - fine, intricate, crafted with cherubim embroidered into it.
 Even the line between the holy and the common is made of artistry.